16.12.24

 For the past decade I have published my thoughts on the many weird books I read.
 In that time, RXTT’s Book Journey has grown in ways I never imagined, reaching readers worldwide.
 The blog arose because of my love of the old, weird, out of print, and reference books, and my wife’s desire that I share my thoughts on them with the world at large, as I always do with her.
 She is my inspiration.

 If I believe in anything, it is the power of the wisdom, stories, and information contained within humanity’s writings.
 The ancients assured us that language and written words were powerful tools.
 “In the beginning was the word,” and all.
 Our thoughts may or may not shape the world around us.
 The mystics still debate.
 However, our spoken and written words most definitely DO shape the world around us.
-I am not the man I am, and this word we share is not the world it is, without the words handed down through the thickness of time.
+I am not the man I am, and this world we share is not the world it is, without the words handed down through the thickness of time.

 An example, nearly one hundred years ago, a man named Vonnegut witnessed the fickle whim of man’s inhumanity to man.
 Decades later, after many stories and books, he wrote a novel called Slaughterhouse Five, or The Children’s Crusade.
 In it, using the constructs and themes of science fiction (time travel, aliens, dimensional travel, lunatic fringe, etc.), Vonnegut vomited out his vitriol, pure and choleric, upon the vast, unchanging, and overwhelming stupidity of man, the stupidity that would allow for war, slaughter, pain, and terror to be the tools used to bring “peace.”
 He told the rest of us what many tried to, but none had done in words which both a bright thirteen-year-old, and a deeply wise octogenarian would understand.
 It is the saddest and funniest book I have ever read.
 It changed who I am deeply, altering everything I have ever done, and every interaction I have ever had.
 If that is not power, then nothing is.
 That is just one book.
 One among thousands published in my country that year alone.
 It is said that most of the words written by man have been lost.
 The works humanity is aware of existing are nearly infinite.
 Thinking about the vast oceans of lost works is like mental torture to a book lover like me.